 Provide guidance to practitioners in contact with adults at risk of abuse and neglect enabling them to identify and address the adult’s care, support and protection needs;

-Ensure practice is in accordance with the legislative requirements and expectations of the Social Services and Well-being (Wales) Act 2014 and the accompanying safeguarding guidance); (Section 7 Volumes 5 and 6 on handling individual cases);
+Ensure practice is in accordance with the legislative requirements and expectations of the Social Services and Well-being (Wales) Act 2014 and the accompanying Working Together to Safeguard People guidance;

 Recognise the importance of engaging with the adult at risk, their family and carers throughout the safeguarding process provided this does not place the adult at further risk of harm;